Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

     and SUSE Enterprise Linux 15 both came with Python 3.6 in their first version, and keep using this version as the base version of Python even though official support from the Python Software Foundation has long ended.
 Similarly, the default GNU compiler version offered on those system also remains the same.
 The compiler may not even fully support some of the newer CPUs the code is running on.
-E.g., the system compiler of SUSE Enterprise Linux 15 does not support the zen2 "Rome" or zen3 "Milan" CPUs on LUMI.
+E.g., the system compiler of SUSE Enterprise Linux 15, GCC 7.5, does not support the zen2 "Rome" or zen3 "Milan" CPUs on LUMI.

     HPC systems will usually offer newer versions of those system packages through modules and users should always use those.
 The OS-included tools are really